-Radio Power Switch (Located on dash)
+Radio Power Switch (Located on dash) • Press HOUSE to listen to the radio while

 - Press HOUSE to listen to the radio while parked without the ignition key on. - Press ENGINE to listen while driving.

 See the manufacturer's user guide provided in your InfoCase for complete operating instructions.